 Enjoy Turin's baroque historical centre and its cultural offering including royal palaces, residences, museums and so on, and benefit from the facilities of a modern city.
 Cultural tourism, sports and higher education are just some of the city assets.

 The Reform of the University system classes the Degree courses in the following levels:

-- Laurea - First Cycle Degree lasts three years: the entrance requirement is a "Diploma di Scuola Secondaria Superiore" (Upper Secondary School Leaving Qualification) or a qualification obtained abroad and recognized as corresponding.
+Undergraduate degree (Laurea): it lasts three years and the entrance requirement is a "Diploma di Scuola Secondaria Superiore" (Upper Secondary School Leaving Qualification) or a qualification obtained abroad and recognized as corresponding.

-- Laurea Magistrale - Second CycleDegree lasts two years: the entrance requirement is a "First Cycle Degree" or a qualification obtained abroad and recognized as corresponding.
+Postgraduate degree (Laurea magistrale): it lasts two years and the entrance requirement is an undergraduate degree or a non-Italian qualification and recognized as corresponding.

-- Laurea Specialistica a ciclo unico - One Long Cycle Degree Courses last 5 years (Chemistry and Pharmaceutical Technology, Pharmacy, Law, Veterinary Medicine Dentistry and Dental Prosthesis) or 6 years (Medicine and Surgery).
-The students obtain the qualification at the end of the complete cycle.
+5-year or 6-year postgraduate degree (Laurea magistrale a ciclo unico): it lasts 5 years (Chemistry and Pharmaceutical Technology, Pharmacy, Law, Veterinary Medicine Dentistry and Dental Prosthesis) or 6 years (Medicine and Surgery).
+The students obtain the degree at the end of the complete cycle.

 Three or two years' duration is an approximate time, because the length of all courses is measured in University Educational Credits.
 The three-years First Cycle Degree is equivalent to 180 credits, the two-years Second Cycle Degree is equivalent to 120 credits.